7 Version control with Git

 For going over the Git history pane, demonstrate how you can open a file at that commit, so that nothing is ever lost.

-Ok, now write something like “Add initial README file” in the commit message box and commit the change.
+Ok, now we will write something like “Add initial README file” in the commit message box and commit the change.
 After clicking “Commit”, you’ll notice that the README.md file is no longer on the left side.
 That’s because we’ve put the change into the history.
+We’ll return to that shortly.

 We can view the history by clicking the “History” button in the top-left corner of the RStudio Git interface.
 Here you can see what has been done in previous commits.
 The “History” section is quite powerful.
 As long as you commit something into the Git history, it will never be completely gone1.
 For instance, we can see the full contents of a file at a specific commit by clicking the commit, moving to the file you want to look into, and clicking the link that says View file @ ....
-Try that with the first commit of the README file.
-See how it shows what was there before you made more changes?
+Try that with the second commit of the README file.
+It shows you what the file was like in that commit, so we can always go back the changes we made there.

 1 This isn’t completely true, you can delete stuff, like if you accidentally add a password or personal data.